-This statement by 103rd District Illinois State Representative Carol Ammons was made to the Champaign County Board on October 24, 2019.
-It has been edited to fit in our print edition; the full version is in our online edition at publici.ucimc.org.
+This is an edited version of the statement by 103rd District Illinois State Representative Carol Ammons made to the Champaign County Board on November 21, 2019.
 For more on criminal justice reform ideas, see http://www.staterepcarolammons.com/.

-I was appointed to the Illinois Supreme Court Commission on Pretrial Services, created in 2017.
-It is charged with conducting a comprehensive review of the state’s pretrial detention system to ensure pretrial practices in all jurisdictions in Illinois are consistent with the court’s policy statement on pretrial services.
+The Illinois Supreme Court Commission on Pretrial Services was created in 2017 and is comprised of members of all three branches of Illinois government and criminal justice stakeholders.
+I was appointed to this commission as a member of the state legislature.
+It is charged with conducting a comprehensive review of the state’s pretrial detention system and making recommendations for amendments to state laws and Illinois Supreme Court Rules and policies, as necessary, to ensure pretrial practices in all jurisdictions in Illinois are consistent, in form and substance, with the court’s policy statement on pretrial services.

 The purpose of my visit this evening is to draw on my experience and knowledge as a member of the Commission to highlight how criminal justice reforms could impact local policy and practice.
 I quote now from the United States Human Rights Watch commission’s communication to us: